officialusdt/usdt-flash/README.md

   Navigate complex transactions easily.

 - **Mobile Accessibility**
-  Manage your portfolio from any device.
+  Manage your USDT portfolio from any device.

 - **Real-Time Updates**
   Stay informed with instant balance and market data.